linode/docs/docs/applications/configuration-management/use-puppet-modules-to-create-a-lamp-stack-ubuntu-18-04-master/index.md

 1. Copy the content of `httpd.conf` and `apache2.conf` in separate files and save them in the `files` directory located at `/etc/puppetlabs/code/environments/production/modules/apache/files`.

-2. Both files need to be edited to turn `KeepAlive` settings to `Off`.
+1. Both files need to be edited to disable keepalive.
 You will need to add the line `KeepAlive Off` the `httpd.conf` file.
 If you do not want to change this setting, a comment should be added to the top of each file:

     {{< file "/etc/puppetlabs/code/environments/production/modules/apache/files/httpd.conf" aconf >}}
 # This file is managed by Puppet